spiroyster/shogl/README.md

 ### Quitting

-shogl applications should use the macro __SHOGL_QUIT(exitCode)__ to elegantly exit the shogl application.
+shogl applications can be manually quit by calling _window_quit()_ passing the desired exit code to elegantly exit the shogl application.
 This will ultimately call _kill()_ which should cleanup any gl resources used, which will be called before the context is destroyed.

 ### Context